SoojungHong/Paper-Reviews/ToRead/ToRead.md

 ### MEAL : A Benchmark for Continual Multi-Agent Reinforcement Learning (Tristan Tomilin)

-## Is Your LLM-Based Multi-Agent a Reliable Real-World Planner?
+### Is Your LLM-Based Multi-Agent a Reliable Real-World Planner?
 Exploring Fraud Detection in Travel Planning (Junchi Yao)

+### Capability Transfer from Large to Small Models with Synthetically Generated Data